-The urgent cries of the faithful remnant of Israel reflects the increasing urgency that is seen in the book of Revelation, as the weary tribulation saints cry out to the Lord - "how long.... how long O sovereign Lord, holy and true.
+The urgent cries of the faithful remnant of Israel reflect the increasing urgency that is seen in the book of Revelation, as the weary tribulation saints cry out to the Lord, "how long.... how long O sovereign Lord, holy and true.
 How long until you judge the inhabitants of the earth and avenge our blood."

-On that day the heaven's will be torn open, the mountains will quake and the Lord will come riding on a white horse, and every eye will see Him.
+On that day the heavens will be torn open, the mountains will quake, the Lord will come riding on a white horse, and every eye will see Him.
 The Lord Jesus Christ will come in righteousness with ten thousands of His saints to judge the wicked and make war with the principalities and powers of evil.
-On that day He will tread the winepress of the fierce wrath of God.. for the Almighty will comes to save His people Israel.
+On that day, He will tread the winepress of the fierce wrath of God... for the Almighty will comes to save His people Israel.
 He will come to answer the prayer offered by this little remnant so many years ago.

-Father God, we thank You that You have promised to be with us no matter what difficult circumstances invade our lives and we lift up our many brothers and sisters in Christ who are facing increasingly hard times.
-We are watching and waiting for the soon return of our Lord Jesus Christ and join with the Spirit in praying: "Come Lord Jesus".
-In these increasingly difficult times, we ask for Your strength and courage to face whatever lies ahead, knowing that the suffering of this present time are not worthy to be compared with the glory which shall be revealed in us.. and that nothing can separate us from the love of God, which is in Christ Jesus.
+Father God, thank You that You have promised to be with me no matter what difficult circumstances invade my life.
+I lift up my many brothers and sisters in Christ who are facing increasingly hard times.
+We are all watching and waiting for the soon return of our Lord Jesus Christ and join with the Spirit in praying, "Come Lord Jesus."
+In these increasingly difficult times, I ask for Your strength and courage to face whatever lies ahead, knowing that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us... and that nothing can separate us from the love of God, which is in Christ Jesus.
 AMEN.